Community led action planning in a pandemic

 The beauty of the community-led response in a plan like this is that it is positive and proactive.
 It doesn't simply identify problems and lobby others to fix them.
 Instead, the plan focusses on aspirations and how they can be realised through community-led action - all developed through solid community engagement.

-There was a big focus on innovative online engagement – an Ideas Bank, Community Assemblies, open working groups and more – with useful lessons for future Local Place Planning like, for example, when community engagement is better online and when it’s not.
-Check out the story of the engagement including a wee animation.
+There was a big focus on innovative online engagement - an Ideas Bank, Community Assemblies, open working groups and more - with useful lessons for future Local Place Planning such as, for example, when community engagement is better online and when it's not.
+Check out the story of the engagement including this wee animation:

 The Plan includes ambitious but practical actions: building homes for people who need them most, creating local childcare so parents can get back to work, improving countryside access so locals and visitors can enjoy the hills, heritage and lochs, and much more besides - a total of 20 action areas.
 The plan on a poster (below) has a summary of the action areas.